In the 70 or so years since Europe left Southeast Asia, some regimes have survived, while many others have fallen.

 Indonesia and Cambodia, in particular, stand out as examples.
 In both cases, civil unrest, coupled with an inability of the parliament to govern, resulted in the rise of authoritarian governments with alternative political structures.
 In both cases, the militaries were pitted against the communists for the regime’s favour, while the military remained the most powerful part of the executive.

 Indeed, in many of the regimes that did not survive, the executive was separate from the legislature, and the executive, with a monopoly on force, could take charge of the legislature and fuse the two branches.
 The only states where this did not take place were states that already fused legislative and executive powers, notably the parliamentary democracies in Singapore and Malaysia.
-Even with occurence of civil unrest, the military did not completely seize power, but remained loyal to the state.
+Even with the occurrence of civil unrest, the military did not completely seize power but remained loyal to the state.

 The end state of these two trends can still be seen in Southeast Asia today.
 Parliamentary systems are the only stable governments in the region, and the military still wields significant power in many countries.